 I would throw away the horror films, but she told our son this was because I was mean, not that I loved and cared about him and thought he shouldn’t be watching them.
 Every time I threw them away, she would only buy him more.
 This is another reason I stopped eating regularly.
 The only control I had was to get rid of the horror films, even at the cost of my health.

 I sacrificed my share of the food so they would have enough to eat.
 Over the years, I watched my son go from a lovely, happy little boy to angry, morbid and unhappy, with a constant need for material gratification.
 This was re-enforced by my wife letting our son have her debit card almost every day and buying things like collector condition dolls on the internet, which he would then play with until he quickly destroyed them.

-After 12 years I ended up sleeping on park benches because our son, who was now about 14, insisted on sleeping with my wife in our bed which we could not all fit in.
-He would just stand there until my wife let him in and I had to leave.
-Her excuse was that she had to go to work in the morning and I didn’t, so it didn’t matter that I did not get any sleep.
+After twelve years I ended up sleeping on park benches because our son, who was now about fourteen, insisted on sleeping with my wife in our bed which we could not all fit in.
+He would just stand there every night until my wife let him in and I had to leave.
+Her excuse was that she had to go to work in the morning and I didn’t, so it didn’t matter that I didn’t get any sleep.
 We had a small, used sofa downstairs which I would sleep on at first but it was very uncomfortable and caused a great deal of pain.